tylerneylon/math/raneys_lemmas/raneys_lemmas.md

 1. that elements $s_i$ are distinct with probability 1, and
 2. that permutation elements separated by a swap have the same probability.

-In other words, the claim holds for any sequence $s_i$ whose elements are chosen independently using the same probability distribution in which all individual elements have probability zero.
+In other words, lemma 7 applies to any sequence $s_i$ whose elements are chosen independently using the same probability distribution in which all individual elements have probability zero.
 Choosing $s_i$ uniformly from $(0, 1]$ is just one example of a probability space that meets these conditions.